 Departments will provide notification of course inactivation or reactivation to the Curriculum Office.

+The Curriculum Committee will approve the general education designation of courses based on whether the course meets the CCWD and/or accreditation criteria for effective general education courses.
+As part of the process, the gen ed course certification will indicate how the course’s student learning outcomes align with the general education student learning outcomes.

 The Curriculum Office will make available a process document outlining the steps for a new course approval, course edits, course inactivation, and course reactivation.

 REVIEW HISTORY